magalhas/backbone-react-component/README.md

 `Backbone.React.Component` is a mixin that glues [Backbone](http://backbonejs.org/) models and collections into [React](http://facebook.github.io/react/) components.

-When the component is mounted, a wrapper starts listening to models and collections changes to automatically set your component props and achieve UI binding through reactive updates.
+When the component is mounted, a wrapper starts listening to models and collections changes to automatically set your component state and achieve UI binding through reactive updates.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->